 - Your family enjoys rides like Dumbo, Buzz Lightyear, and classic parades

-Choose Tokyo DisneySea if…
+Best Reasons to Choose Tokyo DisneySea with Kids

 - Your kids are 6+ and love exploration or adventure themes